 The typical use-case here is a few tables, each of which is 10-100TB in size, living in cloud storage (e.g. S3).
 Tables are generally partitioned by date and/or by other attributes.
 Analyst queries pick a few partitions at a time, typically last one week or one month of data, and involve where clauses.
 Queries may involve a join with a smaller dimension table and contain aggregates and group-by clauses.

-The main bottleneck in supporting this use-case is storage bandwidth.
-Cloud storage (specifically, Amazon S3) has many positives – it is great for storing large amount of data at low cost.
-However, S3’s bandwidth is not high enough to support this use-case very well.
+The main bottleneck in supporting this use case is storage bandwidth.
+Cloud storage (specifically, Amazon S3) has many positives – it is great for storing a large amount of data at a low cost.
+However, S3’s bandwidth is not high enough to support this use case very well.
 Furthermore, clusters are ephemeral in Qubole’s cloud platform.
-They are launched when required and shutdown when not in use.
-We recently introduced industry’s first auto-scaling Presto clusters which can add and remove nodes depending on traffic.
-The challenge was to support this use-case while keeping all the economic advantages of the cloud and auto-scaling.
+They are launched when required and shut down when not in use.
+We recently introduced the industry’s first auto-scaling Presto clusters which can add and remove nodes depending on traffic.
+The challenge was to support this use case while keeping all the economic advantages of the cloud and auto-scaling.

 We used Guava extensively for the caching implementation.
-Guava has a in-memory pluggable cache.
-We extended it to support our use-case of maintaining on-disk cache.
+Guava has an in-memory pluggable cache.
+We extended it to support our use case of maintaining an on-disk cache.
 Furthermore, we used Guava’s implementation of consistent hashing.